NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 or as a with selected users as a _private_ repository.
 Several users can participate in the development simultaneously and independently.

-`git` projects are often the development of code of some software, but can also be, e.g., manuscript writing, typically in LaTex (but maybe not in, e.g., MS word, see next subsection).
+`git` projects are often used in the development of code of some software, but can also be, e.g., manuscript writing, typically in LaTex (but maybe not in, e.g., MS word, see next subsection).

 __Files for which `git` version control does not work so well__